On Feb. 2, Allison Ellsworth led a discussion of the Inner Light.

-March 1 at noon — Meeting for Business — Terry Grant.
+March 1 at noon — Discussion about Meeting for Business — Terry Grant.

 William Taber suggests: “One could argue that the business meeting is at least as important as the meeting for worship, for it is the actual demonstration . . . of a fellowship guided by Spirit.
 God’s work among us becomes more real and faith is both tested and strengthened in the business meeting.”